braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 #### Versions 5.0.0 to 5.2.0

-If you are using versions 5.0.0 to 5.2.0, in order to use the `BraintreeThreeDSecure` library with SPM, you must manually include `CardinalMobile.framework`.
+If you are using versions 5.0.0 to 5.2.0, include `BraintreeThreeDSecure` and `PPRiskMagnes` with Swift Package Manager.
+In addition, you must manually include `CardinalMobile.framework`.
 The following steps are required:

 ##### 1. Add CardinalMobile.framework